paul-szczepanek/lethe/SKIM manual.md

 `&` and `|` will work unescaped but will contract whitespace around them (changing `R & R` to `R&R`).
-A combination of two `/` is used for comments so you'll have to escape one if you want to use in text.
+A combination of two `/` is used for comments so you'll have to escape one if you want to use them in text.

 All other characters are legal and only treated as special characters if within `[ ]`.